-Jeremy Murphy, President and CEO, is a seasoned public relations and communications executive who spent 14 years at CBS before launching with a group of partners 360bespoke, a firm they envision as a first-class destination for discerning clients in the luxury space.
-As CEO, Murphy oversees a team of industry veterans whose wealth of experience extends across many fields of travel, fashion, beauty and entertainment; he also heads the firm’s executive committee, providing strategic direction for the agency’s short and long term goals and performance.
+Jeremy Murphy, President and CEO, is a seasoned public relations and communications executive who spent 14 years at CBS before launching 360bespoke, a first-class destination for discerning clients in the luxury space.
+He also serves as Chief Communications Officer for 360bespoke's biggest client, Romio.
 Previously, Murphy served as Vice President of Communications of CBS, where he spent more than a decade handling media relations for its varied interests.
 He is widely recognized as the creator of the company’s glossy magazine, Watch!, serving as editor-in-chief for 10 years and general manager since 2015.
 During that time Murphy defined the magazine as one of the newsstand’s most sophisticated titles, infusing its pages with timeless and elegant editorial, from recreations of French impressionist paintings at the Hôtel Plaza Athénée Paris to homages to cultural icons like Babe Paley and Christian Dior.
 While editor, Murphy assembled one of the industry’s most envied mastheads, showcasing talents like Patrick Demarchelier, Ellen von Unwerth, Art Streiber, Kate Betts, Michael Musto and many other leading writers, editors, photographers and stylists.
 In addition, he brought cultural coverage to the magazine, creating its Muse section in 2012, which profiled the world’s leading artists.
 In 2014, Murphy launched Watch!’s critically acclaimed marketing campaign with celebrated violin virtuoso Charlie Siem, who wrote and performed his very first composition for the magazine’s interactive platforms.
 He also oversaw CBS Interactive’s glossy CNET magazine in 2014, working with its executives and editors in launching the title and building a newsstand and subscription base that has built to 1 million readers across the US.
 Before joining CBS, Murphy was a reporter for Mediaweek, where he notched three cover stories in one year, and newspaper publisher Knight Ridder, beginning his career as a feature writer and copy editor.

 My definition of heaven is … A full night’s sleep in La Premier on Air France.